Silvio Samuel

 Silvio Samuel (born August 3, 1975 in Nigeria) is an IFBB professional bodybuilder.

 Biography

-Silvio Samuel is an IFBB professional bodybuilder, that represent Spain. who went from amateur to an outstanding world best bodybuilder, with many interesting competitions and winning career.
-He was discovered by Coach Alfonso Gomez Plaza, from been a young Olympic weightlifter with much potential and energy good enough to be a stand-out bodybuilder, and it turn out to true.
-Silvio originated from Nigeria, to a larger family members of two boys and six sisters.
+Silvio Samuel is an IFBB professional bodybuilder, representing Spain.
+He was discovered by Coach Alfonso Gomez Plaza, as a young Olympic weightlifter with much potential.

+Silvio originated from Nigeria, to a family of two boys and six sisters.
 He left Nigeria due to the political and nationwide instability which killed some of his family members.
-Growing up traveling all over the world still with the passion in sports it was a life-saving career for him and his family.
-Ten years career in Olympic Weightlifting, and joining the amateur bodybuilding winning it all Internationally, for five years consecutively, he turn professional after winning the Joe Weider competition in France, that actually gave Silvio his professional license in 2006, while allowed him to pursue his dream career and becoming one of the world top IFBB professional bodybuilder.
+Growing up and traveling all over the world was a life-saving career for him and his family.
+He turned professional after winning the Joe Weider competition in France, that gave Silvio his professional card in 2006, which allowed him to pursue his dream career and becoming one of the top IFBB pro bodybuilders.

-His career suffered a blow when a gender event occurred with his partner, reason why he left the high-level competitions for a while.